sukritysingh/portfolio/README.md

 # portfolio.github.io
-this is portfolio of sukrity singh
+This is portfolio of sukrity singh